 It’s a question you’ve heard countless times at the grocery store: paper or plastic?

 It’s one that applies to the world of custom printed packing tape as well.
-And while plastic tape and paper tape – also known as “kraft tape” – both have their selling points, there are times when one tape is more appropriate than the other.
+And while custom printed plastic tape and paper tape – also known as “kraft tape” – both have their selling points, there are times when one tape is more appropriate than the other.

 Paper tape is an eco-friendly, water-activated tape that bonds neatly to boxes and contains fiberglass threads that provide added security.